BradleyMarie/plyodine/README.md

 Additionally, there is good documentation of the PLYodine interface in its various header files.

-## Versioning
+## Forwards Compatibility

-PLYodine currently is not strongly versioned and it is recommended that users update to the latest commit from the main branch as often as is reasonably possible.

-The public API of `PlyReader` and `PlyWriter` at this point should be mostly locked down; however, it is possible that future commits may introduce breaking API changes.
+The public API of `PlyReader` and `PlyWriter` at this point should be mostly locked down and at this point it can be reasonably expected that there will not be major breaking changes in the future (or at least the medium feature).
+This stability; however, does not extend to the `triangle_mesh_reader` and `in_memory_writer` classes which are both considered experimental.

+For both the stable and experimental portions of the PLYodine API, it is expected that any future breaking changes will be minor.

+Also note that the details of the error codes returned by PLYodine are explicitly not stable and are subject to change in the future without warning.

 ## A note on reading PLY files

-PLYodine currently is very strict with what it will accept as a valid PLY input (especially when it comes to parsing ASCII-formatted input).
+PLYodine currently is somewhat restrictive with what it will accept as a valid PLY input (especially when it comes to parsing ASCII-formatted input).
 If you are attempting to read a PLY input that is not quite perfect that is being rejected by PLYodine, to some extent this is working as intended.

 However, with PLY being as loosely standardized as it is, if you encounter a significant corpus of PLY files that will not open with PLYodine but will open with other libraries or applications please file an issue (and ideally create a pull request that resolves it).
+If you aren't sure if the issue is with PLYodine or your own code, there is a `ply_validator` tool in the `tools` directory that can be used to verify if a PLY file will open with PLYodine in isolation.

-Also, if possible, prefer working with binary PLY files where there is less ambiguity about what deviations from the standard are allowable during parsing.
+Also, if possible, prefer working with binary PLY files where there is less ambiguity about what deviations from the "standard" are allowable during parsing.
+There is a `ply_sanitizer` tool in the `tools` director that can be used to translate PLY files between the ASCII, binary big-endian, and binary little-endian formats (and also sanitize them in the process to be fully "standards-compliant").